Simple Guide for Making 45-degree Bandsaw Cuts

 Classic Wooden CartIf you enjoy gardening but not making multiple trips to collect tools, fertilizer, flats of plants, mulch, a garden hose and a weed bucket, you’ll love this simple cart.
 It’s lightweight and easy to maneuver, but it works like a heavyweight.
 It’s easy to build with these step-by-step plans.

 Add Interest with a Garden Arbor

 Perfect Patio Chairs

-Butterfly HouseButterflies like the protection of dark, sheltered areas—whether it’s for months at a time (during long, cold winters), or for just a few moments (when dodging hungry predators).
-Here’s a simple refuge you can build for them for under $20.
+Butterfly HouseButterflies like the protection of dark, sheltered areas, whether it's for months at a time during long, cold winters or a few moments when dodging hungry predators.
+Here's a simple refuge you can build for them for under $20.

 Island DeckThe simplicity of this ground level deck makes it fast to build.
 With a helper and all the materials ready to go first thing in the morning, you can have a completed ground level deck before sundown.
 Get the complete plans for this project here.

 Create a Porch Trellis